MichaelDarr/ahab/README.md

 don't have to worry about machine-specific interpreter/dependency issues.

 ### Transparent Behavior
-Ahab acts like a developer, only using Docker commands interact with containers.
+Ahab acts like a developer, only using Docker commands to interact with containers.
 The commands run by Ahab are printed directly in the shell, so you know exactly what it's doing - there's no "magic" here.
 This has two major benefits: